-Have you been falsely accused of rape or another serious sexual offence?
+Have you been falsely accused of rape, another serious sexual offence or domestic violence?
 Have you been ‘framed’ by a malicious lie?
 Or has this happened to someone you love or care about?
 If so, then you are a victim of one of the growing social injustices of our time.

 accused.me.uk is a support site set up by people who’ve been through the same hell as you.
 We also campaign to improve the investigation and detection of sexual crimes in the UK.